varabyte/kobweb/README.md

 meaning.

 * Begins with a slash - represent the whole route from the root
-* Ends with a slash - a slug will still be generated from the filename and appended to the route.
+* Ends with a slash - a slug will still be generated from the filename and appended to the route override.

 And if you set the override to "index", that behaves the same as setting the file to `Index.kt` as described above.